Breast Biopsy (cont.)

 - Find a local Surgeon in your town

 How is a vacuum-assisted breast biopsy done?

-Vacuum-assisted breast biopsy uses a special instrument and imaging guidance to remove samples of breast tissue through a single, small skin incision.
+Vacuum-assisted breast biopsy is procedure that uses a special instrument and imaging guidance to remove breast tissue samples through a single small skin incision.
 This technique allows the surgeon to remove more tissue through a single incision than is possible with a traditional core biopsy and is a much less invasive procedure than an open surgical biopsy.

 The vacuum-assisted biopsy involves the placement of a biopsy probe using radiology imaging studies for guidance.
 Stereotactic mammography, ultrasound, and MRI have all been successfully used to identify the abnormal areas to be sampled by vacuum-assisted breast biopsy.
 Once the biopsy probe has been positioned, a vacuum pulls the breast tissue through an opening in the probe into the sampling chamber of the device.
 Then a rotating cutting device in the instrument removes the tissue sample, which is carried through the biopsy probe to a tissue collection receptacle.

 The surgeon or radiologist then turns a control knob on the biopsy probe that moves the sampling chamber to a new position.
 This procedure is repeated until all desired areas have been sampled.
 In this way, samples can be taken all around a suspicious area through a single insertion of the biopsy probe.
 With a traditional core biopsy, sampling of multiple areas would involve repeated insertions of the biopsy instrument.

 The vacuum-assisted biopsy procedure is performed under local anesthesia and leaves a small incision that does not require stitches for closure.
 It takes less than an hour to perform, and patients can usually return to normal activities soon after the procedure.

 How is an excision biopsy of the breast done?